toastertim/spike_mod/README.md

 # Spike mod for v1.12.2
 Offers some of the function of ExU spikes, ported originally when spikes in ExU2 did not exist.
-Still in development with the intent to have other options not present in ExU2 that have been requested Special thanks to Shadows_of_Fire for 1.12.2 port, and amazing Looting Spike animation/texturing
+Still in development with the intent to have other options not present in ExU2 that have been requested.
+Special thanks to Shadows_of_Fire for 1.12.2 port, and amazing Looting Spike animation/texturing